AlexSmall96/Smart-Work/README.md

 See [TESTING.MD](https://github.com/AlexSmall96/Smart-Work/blob/main/TESTING.MD) for details of the implementation of this logic.
 ### Colours
-- The main colours used throughout the site are shown in the below diagram.
-These were chosen to create a professional clean look, yet with enough vibrancy and variety that they create an informal feel, which would appeal to all of the target audience; those who are looking for a sleek design, as well as those intending to use the app for more hobbie or holiday planning.
+- The main colors used throughout the site are shown in the below diagram.
+These were chosen to create a professional clean look, yet with enough vibrancy and variety that they create an informal feel, which would appeal to all of the target audience; those who are looking for a sleek design, as well as those intending to use the app for more hobbies or holiday planning.

-- The most widely used colour on the site is the background colour of Middle Blue Green, this choice satisfies the requirements above as well as ensuring the main components such as the project and profile components stand out.
+- The most widely used color on the site is the background color of Middle Blue Green, this choice satisfies the requirements above as well as ensures the main components such as the project and profile components stand out.

 ![Colours](documentation/images/Colours.png)
 ### Fonts
 The font used on the site is Fira Sans Extra Condensed from google fonts.
 This was chosen again to appeal to the target audience as it has a professional clean look with an informal edge.
 ### Images
-The images chosen were modern cartoon style images of work situations.
-This fit well with the theme of the project, as creates ideas of organised workflow and optimized work environments, something Smart Work can help to achieve.
+The images chosen were modern cartoon-style images of work situations.
+This fits well with the theme of the project, as creates ideas of organized workflow and optimized work environments, something Smart Work can help to achieve.

 ![Images](documentation/images/AllImages.jpeg)
 ## React Architecture
-Severeal React components were used in the site.
-The architecture used to build the site using the components is documentated below.
+Several React components were used in the site.
+The architecture used to build the site using the components is documented below.
 - App is the highest level component, which all other components are nested under.
-- Top level components are indicated in orange, level two components are green etc.
+- Top-level components are indicated in orange, level two components are green, etc.
-- Top level components which have no subcomponents are displayed above the app component in opaque orange.
+- Top-level components which have no subcomponents are displayed above the app component in opaque orange.
 - Arrow connectors have been used to show the relationship between the components.

 ![React Architecture](documentation/images/ReactArchitecture.png)
 ## User Stories
-- User stories were linked to issues on Github (see the above link to view the repository).
+- User stories were linked to issues on GitHub (see the above link to view the repository).
 This was used as an agile tool to help plan and develop the project.
 - Below is the full list of user stories, each mapped to a project goal.
 - See [TESTING.MD](https://github.com/AlexSmall96/Smart-Work/blob/main/TESTING.MD) for details of the acceptance criteria for each user story.

-- Create a modern, professional looking project manager app
+- Create a modern, professional-looking project manager app
   - As a User, I would like to be taken to a home page upon sign-in, where it is clear what the function and purpose of the site are.
   - As a User, I would like to quickly tell which tab corresponds to Smart Work when I have multiple tabs open.
 - Allow users to easily navigate throughout the site